ozgunozankilic/Piazzanalytics/README.md

 *  Install the extension.
 *  Find the Piazzanalytics buttons in the top navigation or feed bars.
 ![piazzanalytics_ss1](https://github.com/ozgunozankilic/Piazzanalytics/assets/19360437/6876c7b7-57a0-4fa1-b213-79241366ec1f)
-*  Click on one of the Piazzanalytics button to open the modal.
+*  Click on one of the Piazzanalytics buttons to open the modal.
 ![piazzanalytics_ss2](https://github.com/ozgunozankilic/Piazzanalytics/assets/19360437/d217c801-2b41-4f51-8b44-450b6f5f200e)
 *  Set the parameters and generate the statistics.
 By default, the delay between API calls is 1 second, which means processing X posts roughly takes X seconds (date filters can speed up the process).
 ![piazzanalytics_ss3](https://github.com/ozgunozankilic/Piazzanalytics/assets/19360437/3dcd1719-8384-4ce8-9f45-856f873dcc20)